dustin-gordon/page_repl_algs/README.md

 algorithm is tested with 1-30 page frames, using a randomly generated page reference string of 100 numeric values in the range of 0 - 49, the page faults incurred are written to corresponding output files in CSV format.

-A separate report is included with the submission, containing results data and analysis of the algorithms.
+A separate report is included with the submission, containing the resulting data and analysis of the algorithms.

 # To compile and run: